codio/site/source/docs/content/authoring/settings-actions/open-tabs.html.md

 ```

 ### Previewing
-To preview your project select the 'Preview' Type.
-If you wish to show an external website page, use the **Preview** option.
+To preview your project select the **Preview** Type.
+If you wish to show an external website page, use the **Preview** option, entering the appropriate URL.

 <img alt="preview" src="/img/docs/guides/type_preview.png" class="simple"/>